Daviecho/pcb_simulation/README.md

 Welcome to this repository, where we explore a **Reinforcement Learning (RL)** approach to optimize electronic waste (e-waste) management.
-By modeling Printed Circuit Board Assemblies (PCBAs) as graphs and leveraging **Graph Neural Networks (GNNs)**, this project efficiently determines the most profitable recovery strategies—reuse, repair, recycle, or remanufacture.
+By modeling Printed Circuit Board Assemblies (PCBAs) as graphs and leveraging **Graph Neural Networks (GNNs)**, this project efficiently determines the best inspection sequence (e.g. x-ray, visual inspection, flying probe) and, finally, the most profitable recovery strategies—reuse, repair, recycle, or remanufacture.
 Additionally, **Optuna** is used for hyperparameter optimization, and a **`.env`** file centralizes important configuration parameters.

 In the rapidly growing domain of e-waste, **optimizing inspection and recovery strategies** for PCBAs is pivotal.
 This project uses:
 - **Reinforcement Learning** for dynamic decision-making.
-- **Graph Neural Networks** to handle variable PCB structures.
+- **Graph Neural Networks** to handle variable PCB structures represented as graphs.
 - **Optuna** for automated hyperparameter tuning.
 - A **`.env`** file to manage crucial parameters (e.g., learning rate, buffer capacity) without hard-coding them.